ktorch/ktorch/docs/tensors.rst

    :param sym mode: one of ```zeros``, ```ones``, ```empty``.
    :param long size: scalar/list specifiying size of array.
-   :param ptr out-tensor: an :ref:`api-pointer <pointers>` to a previously allocated output tensor.
+   :param ptr out-tensor: an :ref:`api-pointer <ptr>` to a previously allocated output tensor.
    :return: null return, resets values according to size given and attributes of the output tensor.

 ::